alex-ha-192/unicol/README.md

 # unicol
-Randomly colours your kernel version
+Takes your kernel version through `uname -r` and randomly colours it